neumannjan/marketplace/docs/installation.md

 ### Configure Your HTTP Server (Apache, Nginx, ...)

-?> If you are using provided Docker configuration, skip this step.

 Your web server's document / web root should be the `public` directory.

 ### Install Composer Production Dependencies

-?> If you are using provided Docker configuration, skip this step.

 ```bash
 $ composer install --no-dev
 ```

 ### Install NPM Dependencies

-?> If you are using provided Docker configuration, skip this step.

 ```bash
 $ npm install --production